Hours of Operation

 Inlays and Onlays are a form of indirect restoration, which means they are made outside of the mouth as a single, solid piece that fits the specific size and shape of the cavity, and then cemented in place in the tooth.

 INLAY OR ONLAY?

-We speak of inlay when the cavity to be filled is inside the tooth and onlay when the cavity encompasses one or more walls.
+We speak of Inlay when the cavity to be filled is inside the tooth and Onlay when the cavity involves one or more walls.

-The onlay reconstructs the tip and the top of the tooth, i.e. its visible part.
-It thus makes it possible to aesthetically repair the tooth by covering the broken part.
+The Onlay reconstructs the tip and the top of the tooth, i.e. it’s the visible part.

-The inlay helps to reconstruct the internal part of the tooth, the invisible part.
-It adapts perfectly to the shape of the tooth in order to obtain a high-quality restoration.
+The Inlay helps to reconstruct the internal part of the tooth, the invisible part.

 First session: the tooth is cleaned and the cavity that will accommodate the inlay or onlay is then prepared.
 A dental impression is then made and sent to the laboratory with the shade references.
 The inlay or onlay will be made as a single piece that fits perfectly into the cavity like a piece of a puzzle.